Thriving, Not Burning Out: How to Succeed in a Culture of Continuous Improvement

 5. Protect Your Energy

 Continuous improvement isn’t about doing more—it’s about doing better.
-Overloaded teams don’t innovate—they cope.
-The same goes for individuals.
+Overextended teams don’t innovate; they simply endure.

 The Takeaway: Progress That Lasts